andrewgdotcom/ason/ason.md

 [CR]  ** 0x0d (format)
 [SI]  ** 0x0e (ISO-2022)
 [SO]  ** 0x0f (ISO-2022)
-...
 [ESC]    0x27 (ISO-2022)    (ASCII 0x1b)
 ```

+EBCDIC code points 0x15 [NEL] and 0x40..0xff are treated as plaintext.
+The meaning of any other EBCDIC code point not listed above is undefined.

 The representation of [SYN] differs between ASCII (0x16) and EBCDIC (0x32), so ESON naturally has a distinct magic number (0x01,0x32,0x1f).

-While ESON is not expected to be used natively by any application, it is defined so that a roundtrip conversion of ASCII->EBCDIC->ASCII remains well-behaved.